Skip to Content

 Three Days in Acadia National Park

 Personally, I think three days is the perfect amount of time to spend in Acadia National Park.
-You’ll have time for big and small hikes, can relax on the beach for a few hours, take in the scenery around the local lakes and ponds, stroll the carriage roads, explore the quaint shops of Bar Harbor, and maybe even take a culinary walking tour through town.
+You’ll have time for big and small hikes, can relax on the beach for a few hours, take in the scenery around the local lakes and ponds, stroll the carriage roads, and explore the quaint shops of Bar Harbor.
+You could even take a culinary walking tour through town.

-Here’s how your 3-day Acadia National Park itinerary could look like:
+Here’s what your 3-day Acadia National Park itinerary could look like:

 Day 1